FrozenMouseIV/DisgaeaRPG-Translator/README.md

 **Q: How should I credit you if I share this?**
 **A:** You can share this freely.
 The more people use it, the better chance someone will contribute and improve this.
 If you really want to, you can link [my ko-fi page](https://ko-fi.com/ritx488879)

+**Q: Does this work for Android?**
+**A:** Possibly.
+As far as I know the file structure is the same, so you could grab the files the tool generates and put them on your phone and theoretically it should work.